-In 2013 the company CEO launched a digital transformation program, focused on strategic investments in information technology.
-This initiative included overhauling product lifecycle management platforms for product design and optimizing manufacturing to enable build-to-order, Just-In-Time (JIT) manufacturing, and short-run capabilities.
-It also included a redesign of the corporate website on a new platform with improved Search, Product Information Management (PIM), and Web Content Management.
+In 2013 the CEO of a products and components manufacturing firm launched a digital transformation program focused on strategic investments in information technology.
+This initiative included overhauling product lifecycle management platforms for product design, and optimizing manufacturing to enable build-to-order, just-in-time) manufacturing, and short-run capabilities.
+It also included a redesign of the corporate website on a new platform with improved search, a product information management (PIM) system, and a web content management system.

-The organization recognized that it needed to improve product data quality or a return on investments would not be achieved for PIM and Search.
-Products were hard to find due to a poorly organized product taxonomy.
+The organization recognized that in order to achieve a return on investment in search and PIM, it would have to improve product data quality Products were hard to find due to a poorly organized taxonomy.
 Users complained vociferously about search quality.
-The CIO stated that they needed to improve their core capabilities to generate world-class product data, and to maintain and govern the product taxonomy.
+The CIO stated that they needed to improve their core IT capabilities to generate world-class product data and to maintain and govern the product taxonomy.

-Finally, the whole project needed to happen within an 8-month window to enable the beta launch of the new website.
+Finally, the whole project needed to happen within an eight-month window to enable the beta launch of the new website.

-EIS socialized the taxonomy, established the governance process, provided advice on process improvements to achieve higher quality data, and then helped the company stand-up an off-shore data production team to perform on-going data projects.
-EIS also advised on user experience design, and coordinated with the digital agency to assure product data and taxonomy supported the user experience.
+EIS socialized the taxonomy, established the governance process, and provided advice on process improvements to achieve higher quality data.
+Then it helped the company stand up an offshore data production team to perform ongoing data projects.
+EIS also provided advice about user experience design, and coordinated with the digital agency to assure that product data and taxonomy supported the user experience.

 EIS was able to help the customer establish world-class product data and realize the business benefits from improved product findability, a stronger taxonomy, and better governance.
 The work was completed in time to support the launch of the new website.
 Across-the-board improvements have been achieved in SEO, site search, navigation, and the user experience of the product catalog.
 All these improvements resulted directly from the new and improved product taxonomy.